Electrotherapy Devices: Benefits and Risks for Pain Relief

 LGT-2500F Copywriter - Medical Beauty Edition

-What is the establishment time and development history of the company?
+What is the shell material and design of the device?

 Professional 12-Channel Low-Frequency Electrical Stimulation Machine LGT-2320SP